 When looking for an industrial air cleaning or purification solution, there are a number of options to select from.
 The most commonly used equipment includes air scrubbers, commercial dehumidifiers, and ozone generators.
 Knowing when to use each tool is the key.
 There’s also industrial and wood shop specific solution including cyclonic separators and dust collectors and shop air cleaners.
 And, for mold remediation, pesticide and biocide dispersal ULV foggers and solutions are also used.

-Each of the options above performs some function used in various abatement jobs including odor elimination, contaminant removal, and particulate remediation.
+Each of the options above performs some function used in various abatement jobs including odor elimination, mold control, airborne contaminant removal, and other remediation work.
 Compare and contrast the options below to choose the right solution for removing indoor airborne contaminants and restoring air quality.

 Commercial air scrubbers, sometimes called negative air machines, provide contractors a solution for particulate removal by way of filtration.
 Airborne biopollutants that air scrubbers are put to task on include a variety of bacteria, gasses, mold, odors, smoke and volatile organic compounds (VOCs).

 Commercial air scrubbers remove particulate from the air by drawing air in, passing it through a series of filters, then passing it back into the environment.

 Commercial dehumidifiers are used to speed up the natural evaporation process.
 Like air scrubbers, dehumidifiers draw in air, but that air does not pass through any filters.
 Instead, air passes over metal fins that are cooled to a dew point that is less than the dew point of the room or structure they are placed in.
 This causes moisture in the air to condense on the fins where it is eventually drained and removed.

 Generally speaking, for remediation purposes, a dehumidifier in enlisted first to dry the air in a room.
 Once the room has dried, air scrubbers are introduced to remove airborne particulates.